paulo-fonseca28/python-lab/information-retrieval/dynamic_tf-idf-engine/README.md

 - Display the full positional inverted index.
 - Run boolean queries with `AND`, `OR`, `NOT`.
 - Run similarity (cosine) ranking for a text query.
-- Run phrase queries over the indexed collection.[attached_file:59]
+- Run phrase queries over the indexed collection.

 ## Learning Outcomes

 - Practical understanding of building an inverted index with positions in Python.
 - Hands-on experience with TF-IDF weighting (TF log scaling, IDF, and full document vectors).
-- Implementation of boolean, cosine similarity, and phrase retrieval on the same indexed collection.[attached_file:59]
+- Implementation of boolean, cosine similarity, and phrase retrieval on the same indexed collection.
 - Exposure to IR engine design, normalization pipelines, and simple CLI interaction for experimentation.